 IWAI Kildare has renewed its focus on Naas for a number of reasons.

-Firstly, the flight of five locks to ascend to Naas Harbour marks the highest point on the Grand Canal.
-This in itself is a challenge to boat owners.
+The five locks on the Naas Canal brings you to the highest point on the canal system and the confluence with the Corbally Canal.
+This in itself is an enjoyable challenge to boat owners.
 These locks must continue to be used to preserve them and to do justice to the efforts of past IWAI Members and the authorities who worked to restore the Naas Canal in the 1980s.

 Naas Harbour is a real gem of Kildare’s county town.
 It boasts safe mooring in the shadow of the restored Canal Stores and is located only a short distance from all that Naas has to offer.
 The appearance of boats in Naas on a regular basis highlights the amenity potential of the linear park from Sallins to Naas.